WDDnguyen/ECSE422/README.md

 When goal is met, the network outputs a design with the number of edges and the link between each link.

+## Limitation of program
+Program is quick and can calculate up to 18-20 edges before slowing down when applying exhaustive method to find reliability of additional edges.